zafranhaider/Demoblaze-Automation-Testing-Project/README.md

-# DemoBlaze Automation Project
+# DemoBlaze Automation Testing Project
-Automating A Website DemoBlaze
+Testing A Website DemoBlaze With Playwright As My Automation Testing Project I Automated the Following Test
-I will Automate
--LOGIN and Registration
+-LOGIN
+-Registration
--Add to Cart and Checkout
+-Add to Cart
+-Checkout
+-Cross Browser Testing
+-Contact Us
+-API Test
+-Performance Test
--And Some Other Usefull Stuff
+-And Some Other Usefull Test